Not Human Subject Research Self-Determination

 UCI is the Reviewing IRB

-UCI as the Reviewing IRB Reviewing IRB: The “IRB of record” to which authority for IRB review and oversight has been ceded by another institution for an instance of research under an institutional authorization agreement or individual investigator agreement.
+UCI is the Reviewing IRB Reviewing IRB: The “IRB of record” to which authority for IRB review and oversight has been ceded by another institution for an instance of research under an institutional authorization agreement or individual investigator agreement.
 The Reviewing IRB is responsible for reviewing all IRB transactions for the Relying Institution.
 This includes,…

 Read More